ahansen03/MATH244Project/data/README.md

 13. "explicit": A boolean indicating if a song is tagged as being explicit in Spotify (TRUE if yes, FALSE if no).
 14. "mode": The indicator of what kind of scale was used.
 Can be 1 (major scale) or 0 (minor scale).
 15. "hit": A boolean indicating if a song reached the Billboard Hot 100 (TRUE if yes, FALSE if no).
-16. "genres": A list of the genres that the main artist is associated with.
+16. "main_genre": The main genre that the main artist is associated with.